 8 Life Events that Impact Your Auto Insurance Rates

 Life is all about change, and most Americans experience numerous changes throughout their lives.
 Some people will marry their soulmates, while others will divorce their spouses or never marry at all.
 A few individuals will start their dream jobs, and other people will quit their company to launch a new business under their personal brand.
 Others will leave their hometown to move to a different area to purchase a home and make a fresh start in another area.
-Whatever significant life events you may personally experience may be reflected in your car insurance rate.
+Whatever major life events you may personally experience may be reflected in your car insurance rate.
 Insurance companies raise or lower rates based on the circumstances that their customers currently endure.

 How Car Insurance Carriers Determine Your Rates

 Car insurance companies develop composites of their customers on data they gather from accident statistics.
 They determine how much each person will likely cost their companies in the future.
 Some insurers believe certain groups may cost them more money because they may file a greater number of claims than the average.
 As a result, the insurance company may charge them higher premiums based on their risk.
 Insurers generally consider several factors when they calculate rates for their customers.
-They include: Gender
+They include:

 - Vehicle Model or Type